asev/homeassistant-uponor/README.md

 ## Limitations

+This integration supports heating only.

 Uponor API does not support turn off action.
-When heating is turned off on Home Assistant, the temperature is set to minimum (by default 5℃).
+When climate entity is turned off on Home Assistant, the temperature is set to minimum (by default 5℃).

+## Older module
+In case you have older Uponor X-165 module visit: https://github.com/dave-code-ruiz/uhomeuponor

 ## Feedback